ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 ![Standard JSON vs CLI](slide32)

-When asked how disruptive are changes in CLI options and outputs for respondents, 64.1% responded with "okay" and 26.5% with "Not disruptive at all".
+When asked how disruptive changes in CLI options and outputs would be for respondents, 64.1% responded with "okay" and 26.5% with "Not disruptive at all".
 Only 9.4% deem these changes as disruptive.

 ![Disruptiveness of CLI changes](slide33)